 Should I keep going?
 I could keep going.
 That’s only some of the worst ones going back to March.
 Of this year.
 Soooo… seven months.
 Of course, no discussion of KPMG malfeasance would be complete without including what I think is my favorite headline of the year:

 Alright.
 So yeah, KPMG has a problem.
-But bigger than KPMG’s inability to keep its nuts out of the fire is the fact that thanks to the Big 4 oligarchy, every KPMG fuck-up is a fuck-up for the Big 4.
-The average person doesn’t know nor care that it’s a single firm bogarting all the fuck-ups.
-All they see when opening up their Wall Street Journal is some accounting firm cheating or failing in their duty to clients or whatever the hell it is KPMG is fucking up this week.
+But bigger than KPMG’s inability to keep its nuts out of the fire is the fact that thanks to the Big 4 oligarchy, every KPMG screw-up is a screw-up for the Big 4.
+The average person doesn’t know nor care that it’s a single firm bogarting all the screw-ups.
+All they see when opening up their Wall Street Journal is some accounting firm cheating or failing in their duty to clients or whatever the hell it is KPMG is screwing up this week.

-That’s not to say other firms haven’t had their fair share of fuck-ups.
+That’s not to say other firms haven’t had their fair share of screw-ups.
 Which brings me to my next point.

 Our toothless regulator